 ChatGPT was willing to go further and map out the process for a "Fully Algorithmic Federal Reserve" and called it FedOS 1.0!

-- VALIDATION There is problem with collecting data in real time: the data is noisy and has to be validated.
+- VALIDATION There is a problem with collecting data in real time: the data is noisy and has to be validated.

 - MULTI MODEL There is no one perfect model of the economy (what ChatGPT calls the "Big Brain").
 The multi-model, ensemble approach to forecasting is also used by Hurricane forecasting (see the Boiler Plate).
 I would recommend using the Akaike Information Criterion (AIC) to evaluate models.

 - REGIME CLASS There are different regimes that the FED operates under in addition to Business-as-Usual (BAU).
-In another post (here) I statistically identify those regimes as BAU, Unemployment shock, Banking Crisis and Inflation Shock.
+In another post (here) I statistically identify those regimes as BAU, Unemployment Shock, Banking Crisis and Inflation Shock.

 - POLICY ENGINE The Policy Engine would present multiple models predicting FED actions under different regimes.